Dreamworld Corroboree: Crocodile Talk

 The Crocodile Talk is an informative animal presentation of the park's saltwater crocodiles.
-The presentation are held at the Kakadu Wetlands exxhibit.
+The presentation are held at the Kakadu Wetlands exhibit.

 Wildlife Talk

 The Wildlife Talk is an informative animal presentation of some of the animal located within the corroboree.
 The presentation is held near the Arid wildlife exhibit.

 Other

 Dreamworld Corroboree also features presentations based on the Aboriginal culture, including demonstrations of traditional music, making fire, and cultural weapons.

 The Australian Animal Presentation was a show which displayed a selection of animals from the critically endangered bilby to crocodiles, snakes, cockatoos and koalas.
 Guests had the opportunity to get up close and take photographs with the wildlife.
 The show ran from 2009 to 2013.

 Shopping and dining

 The Dreamworld Corroborree offers several of food and shopping outlets themed to Australian animals and indigenous Australia.